NoahHenrikKleinschmidt/buildamol/docs/usage.rst

 This is because the CHARMM force field has the geometric data stored under this identifier.
 Finally, `biobuild` integrates `pubchempy` for the direct retrieval of molecules from PubChem (requires internet connection).

-Toplevel functions exist to access these resources, e.g. ``biobuild.available_linkages()`` to get a list of pre-defined linkages, or ``biobuild.has_compound("alpha-mannose")`` to check if a particular compound is available in the loaded PDBE component library.
+Toplevel functions exist to access these resources, e.g. ``buildamol.available_linkages()`` to get a list of pre-defined linkages, or ``buildamol.has_compound("alpha-mannose")`` to check if a particular compound is available in the loaded PDBE component library.
 Also, in order to make `biobuild` more useful to the respective user, it is possible to add custom data to the standard resources and set new default settings using functions such as ``set_default_topology`` or ``add_linkage``.